Banner image placeholder

 Translational Research in Hodgkin Lymphoma

-In close ties with the German Hodgkin Study Group (GHSG) we archive biomaterials form Hodgkin lymphoma patients within GHSG clinical trials.
-Building on this large collection of materials we are conducting translational studies to deepen our understan...
+In close ties with the German Hodgkin Study Group (GHSG) we archive biomaterials from Hodgkin lymphoma patients within GHSG clinical trials.
+Building on this large collection of materials we are conducting translational studies to deepen our understand...

 Cancer Microbiome